FabricLabs/sensemaker/DEVELOPERS.md

 ...should read "A Cypherpunk's Manifesto" by Timothy May.

 ## Quick Start
-See `scripts/` for a list of available tools.
+See `scripts/` for a list of available tools, or `npm run docs` to run a local copy of the documentation.

 ### Install
 See `INSTALL.md` for a complete install guide.